ghomem/definitive/README.md

 # definitive
-A simple program to generate dictionary style definitions.
+A simple program to generate dictionary style definitions on a PNG file.

 # usage